alxshelepenok/lumen/content/posts/2024-09-14--LLMs-Compared-For-iOS-TCA/index.md

 ### 1 Prompt Attempt

-Stage 1 - Crafted The Prompt (used 1st stage to ask Chat GPT to recursivley critique the prompt to build the prompt below)
+Stage 1 - Crafted The Prompt (used 1st stage to ask Chat GPT to recursively critique the prompt to build the prompt below)

 ```
 You will act as an expert Swift developer specializing in The Composable Architecture (TCA) pattern - https://github.com/pointfreeco/swift-composable-architecture